Covers and pseudocovers of symmetric graphs: Introduction

 \section{Introduction}

 Denote by $\Ga=(V,E)$ a finite undirected simple graph with vertex set $V$ and edge set $E$.
 The vertex set $V$ is sometime written as $V\Ga$.
 An \textit{arc} of $\Ga$ is an ordered pair of adjacent vertices, and an edge corresponds to two arcs.
 A graph $\Ga$ is called \textit{symmetric} if its arcs are equivalent under the automorphism group $\Aut\Ga$.
+In particular, we say $\Ga$ is $G$-symmetric for if $G\leqslant\Aut(\Ga)$ is transitive on the arc set.
 A symmetric graph is also called an \textit{arc-transitive} graph.
 The study of symmetric graphs is one of the main topics in algebraic graph theory, refer to \cite{biggs1974Algebraic,godsil2001Algebraic} for references.

 For a graph $\Ga=(V,E)$, a group of automorphisms $G\leqslant\Aut\Ga$ is a permutation group on the vertex set $V$.
 If $G$ is further transitive on arcs of $\Ga$, then $G$ is a transitive permutation group on $V$.
 Studying symmetric graphs is thus naturally associated with studying permutation groups $G$.
 In the case where $G$ is \textit{primitive} on $V$, namely, $\Ga$ is \textit{$G$-vertex-primitive}, the well-known O'Nan-Scott Theorem~\cite{liebeck1988NanScott} of permutation group theory and the theory of finite simple groups provide powerful tools for the study of symmetric graphs which are vertex-primitive, see \cite{li2001finite,praeger1993NanScott}.